Key Takeaway

 Can I restart Mounjaro after stopping?

-Yes, but you will typically need to restart at a lower dose and re-titrate upward.
+Yes, but you'll typically need to restart at a lower dose and re-titrate upward.
 If you have been off Mounjaro for more than a few weeks, your provider will usually begin at 2.5 mg weekly and follow the standard dose escalation schedule to minimize gastrointestinal side effects.